NC4Lab/GeomRepMaze/README.md

 The following paramaters can be changed at the top of the file:
 - USE_CUSTOM_SETTINGS: if set to 1, custom settings are used.
 If set to 0, default settings are used-
 - PLOT: Whether to display the synthetized data
 - SAVE: Whether to save the synthetized data.

+### Saving
-The data is saved in the folder _generated_data/_
+The data is saved in the folder _generated_data/_.
+Three class objects (corresponding to trajectory, maze and place cells) are saved as .pkl files.
+A summary text file is added to each experiment; it contains information about the time of the experiment and the main settings.

 ### Settings